better-and-bad/US-Census/README.md

 ## Overview

-In the todycensus.R script, I use Walker's tidycensus library to look into:
+In the tidycensus.R script, I use Walker's tidycensus library to look into:

 Demographics: Analyzing racial composition and population changes between 2010 and 2020.